nusco/narjillos/backlog.md

 * Optimize physics engine (in particular look at calculation of center of mass) °°°
 * Only update Organ cache when necessary °°°
 * Space Partitioning for fast thing searches °°
+* Fade out white infrared outline at a distance
 * Find out why even a petri dish of {0} creatures slows down (apparently creatures become "heavier" to tick)
 * Make FPS parametric to improve TPS on slower machines